tech4ai/t4ai-signature-detect-server/README.md

   --load-model=* \
   --log-verbose=1 \
   --allow-metrics=false \
+  --allow-grpc=true \
-  --allow-grpc=false \
+  --grpc-restricted-protocol=model-repository,model-config,shared-memory,statistics,trace:admin-key=${TRITON_ADMIN_KEY} \
   --http-restricted-api=model-repository,model-config,shared-memory,statistics,trace:admin-key=${TRITON_ADMIN_KEY}
 ```

+### Key Points:
+1. **Inference Access**: The server allows inference requests from any user.
-This allow the server to accept inference by any user, but only allow access to the model repository, model config, shared memory, statistics and trace endpoints if the request contains the `admin-key` header with the value defined in the `.env` file.
+2. **Admin Access**: Access to the restricted endpoints (model-repository, model-config, etc.) is limited to requests that include the `admin-key` header with the correct value defined in the `.env` file.
+3. **GRPC Protocol**: The GRPC protocol is enabled and restricted in the same way as HTTP, providing consistent security across both protocols.

+This configuration ensures that sensitive operations and configurations are protected, while still allowing regular inference requests to proceed without restrictions.

 ## 📊 Model Analyzer